mlange-42/Ark.jl/docs/src/manual/queries.md

 Entities are included irrespective of presence of these components on them.
-Note that, in contrast to the other arguments, this one is not related to additional components, but makes components from the query's components set optional.
+Note that, in contrast to the other arguments, this one is not related to additional components, but refers to components of the query's "normal" components set.

 Optional components are still included in the iterator's columns tuple, but they are `nothing` if the current [archetype](@ref Architecture) does not have them.